ssaring/sportstracker/sportstracker/docs/README.txt

 specify that distance will not be recorded for such exercises.
 The distance record mode can only be changed for new sport types or when no exercises for this sport type exist.
+For every sport type you need to define whether speed data will be handled as speed (e.g. in km/h) or pace values (e.g. in min/km).
 By assigning a custom color for each sport type the list of exercises looks much more clear.
 For each sport type you need to create at least one subtype.
 Subtype examples